 Sunny’s previous owner’ ill health means meant this big ginger cat was brought to LCR from West Lothian, looking for a new home with a garden.
 He’s 8 years old and likes to be stroked.
 He’s not lived with kids or animals up till now.

-As a long term stray from Fife, 5 year old ginger Glen is a bit wary in a pen, but he’s now learning to trust people and may get on ok with other cats and children.
+As a long term stray from Fife, 5 year old ginger Glen was a bit wary in a pen, but he’s now learning to trust people and may get on ok with other cats and children.
 He’d welcome getting outdoors once he feels ‘at home’ with his new owners.

 A 1 and a half year old cat with a soft fluffy tabby and white coat and an affectionate nature came from West Lothian, as Jinxie had never lived with kids, so got a bit ‘uppity’ when he met the owner’s family.
 He’s been indoors till now, but would benefit from living in an adult household and getting out and about.